l-adic/benchmarks/README.md

 out = start * (start + 1) * ... * (start + (n - 1))
 ```

+We are interested in benchmarking the `compile` and `solve` commands for this circuit.
+In the case of `circom`, the benchmarks are performed against the `c++` generated solver code.

 ## Caveats
 This is not an apples-to-apples comparison.
 It's important to highlight some differences underlying these results that lie outside the respective implementations: